CDCgov/cdc-open-viz/packages/CDC-Maps/README.md

 ```

 ### Data Formatting
 The actual data that you are mapping needs to be formatted in a specific way where there is one column for each row that represents the state or city for the rest of the data on that row.
+There needs to be an additional column that represents the data you are trying to display on the map.
+This can be categorical or numerical data.
+You will specifically map these columns in the editor.

 The supported formats are CSV and JSON files.

 Reference the `/example-data/` folder for examples of both.

-For more information, read the [CDC's official guidance](https://www.cdc.gov/wcms/4.0/cdc-wp/data-presentation/data-map.html) on how to use the map tool.
+For more information, read the [CDC's official guidance](https://www.cdc.gov/wcms/4.0/cdc-wp/data-presentation/instructions/data-map-instructions.html) on how to use the map tool.

 ### Editor